omnius45467/geekwise-alexa-course/src/app/markdown/day_3/day_3.md

 6. If there are any changes you want to make, you can make them now in the code editor window.
 7. To be able to proceed you will have to set a `Role` for the function. you can select just the default `Basic execution role`.
 If you were hosting on S3 you would need to select the S3 option.
 8. On the next screen you will just need to hit `Create Function`.
 ##### Now this is where the fun starts
 9. Log into your [Amazon Developer Portal Account](https://developer.amazon.com/) and click on the Alexa Button
 10. You will be presented with 2 options, for now click on the `Alexa Skills Kit` button.
+11. You will need to click `Add a New SKill` button in the top right corner.
+This will walk you through the process of setting up the skill you created in Lambda.
+12. Give the skill a name
+13. Give the skill an Invocation Name, this has to be less than 3 words with no special characters.
+Remember you have to be able to call this Invocation Name to start the skill.
+14. You can think of the Intent Schema as what maps Skill functions to your interaction models, and database slots.
+##### Basic setup looks like this
+        {
+          "intents": [
+            {
+              "intent": "GetHoroscope",
+              "slots": [
+                {
+                  "name": "Sign",
+                  "type": "LIST_OF_SIGNS"
+                },
+                {
+                  "name": "Date",
+                  "type": "AMAZON.DATE"
+                }
+              ]
+            },
+            {
+              "intent": "GetLuckyNumbers"
+            }
+          ]
+        }
+15. Next you will add a Custom Slot, a Custom Slot is just a list of loose inputs that will be used within the skill to store data, or match data.
+In some cases you want a wide variety because they will allow more flexibility within the skill.
+        LIST_OF_SIGNS
+            Aries
+            Monkey
+            Pizza
+            Signless
+16. The next major piece of information that needs to be inserted is the `Sample Utterances`.
+This is basically the sentences that the user will be able to say to interact with the Skill intents.
+        SampleIntent            what should I say?
+        GetInformationIntent    what is the {Sign}
+Notice in the above box that we can say the sentence `what should I say?` which will be handled by the SampleIntent, please note that these Intents are just meant for demonstration.
+You can also note that the `GetInformationIntent` has a sentence which is followed by `{Sign}` which is a placeholder for the slot.
+This will refer to anything that is in the Custom Slots section.
+17. The next major step and close to the last step is to configure the skill to point to where our code is being hosted on AWS Lambda.
+Do this by first selecting `Lambda ARN`.
+You will need to select your `ARN` which is available from the AWS Lambda portal where you setup your code.
+It will be in the top right corner.
+18. The next option on the screen is titled `Account Linking`.
+For now just click the `No` option.
+19. Now you can test in the next screen, or try it out on your device!

+### Brainstorming